 This course will discuss computed tomography physics.
 The course content is designed to impart an understanding of the physical principles and the digital imaging principles involved in computed tomography.
-Physics topics covered include the characteristics of x-radiation, CT beam attenuation, linear attenuation coefficients, tissue characteristics and Hounsfield numbers application.
-Data acquisition and manipulation techniques, image reconstruction algorithms will be explained.
+Physics topics covered include the characteristics of xradiation, CT beam attenuation, linear attenuation coefficients, tissue characteristics and Hounsfield application.
+Data numbers acquisition and manipulation techniques, image reconstruction algorithms will be explained.